eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 - Execution time.
 - Cache (sometimes).

-We can launch a ridiculous number of blocks to run concurrently.
+We can launch a ridiculous number of blocks to run concurrently, forming what we call a _grid_.
-However, the GPU will only run a certain number in parallel, forming what we call a _grid_.
+However, the GPU will only run a certain number in parallel.
-The size of the grid defines how many are executed in parallel.

 <p style="text-align: center">
 <img src="/assets/img/parallel-programming-cuda/grid.png" alt="Grid" width=700 />